fetchai/agents-aea/docs/acn-internals.md

 ### Status

-The _Status_ payload is used as a response message for certain requests (TODO).
+The _Status_ payload is used as a response message to inform the sender about the handling of certain requests.
 It contains:

 - the _status code_, a positive integer among the ones in the
   <a href="https://github.com/fetchai/agents-aea/blob/develop/libs/go/libp2p_node/acn/acn_message.proto" target="_blank">Protobuf file</a>.
 - a list of error messages (string).

-A status code `0` means that the request has been processed successfully.
-Status codes greater than `0` can be: TODO
+A status code `0`, identified as `SUCCESS`, means that the request has been processed successfully.
+Status codes greater than `0` can be:

+- Generic errors: errors that occur under generic circumstances.
+  - `ERROR_UNSUPPORTED_VERSION`, with integer value `1`: the receiver of the message does not support the protocol version of the sender;
+  - `ERROR_UNEXPECTED_PAYLOAD`, with integer value `2`: the payload could not be deserialized on the receiver side;
+  - `ERROR_GENERIC`, with integer value `3`: an internal error;
+  - `ERROR_SERIALIZATION`, with integer value `4`: a serialization error occurred on the receiving end;
+- Register errors: errors that occur during agent registration operations in the ACN.
+  - `ERROR_WRONG_AGENT_ADDRESS`, with integer value `10`:
+       the PoR by a peer from another peer does not match the destination address of the envelope to be routed by the receiving peer.
+  - `ERROR_WRONG_PUBLIC_KEY`, with integer value `11`: the
+       representative peer public key does not match the one in the agent record;
+  - `ERROR_INVALID_PROOF`, with integer value `12`: the signature is invalid;
+  - `ERROR_UNSUPPORTED_LEDGER`, with integer value `13`: the ledger of the PoR is not supported by the peer;
+- Lookup and delivery errors: errors that occur during lookup to the DHT and envelope delivery operations in the ACN.
+  - `ERROR_UNKNOWN_AGENT_ADDRESS`, with integer value `20`: the requested agent address has not been found in the local DHT of the peer;
+  - `ERROR_AGENT_NOT_READY`, with integer value `21`: the agent is not ready for envelope delivery.

 ### Register